Michael Chaplin (actor)

-Michael John Chaplin (born March 7, 1946) is an American actor born in Santa Monica, California.
+Michael John Chaplin (born March 7, 1946) is an American actor and author born in Santa Monica, California.

+He is the son of Charlie Chaplin and appeared in two films with him.

 Career

 Chaplin's started acting at age six, appearing (uncredited) in his father's 1952 film Limelight, and then co-starring alongside him in 1957's A King in New York.

 In the mid-1960s Chaplin signed a book contract with British publisher Leslie Frewin to publish his autobiography I Couldn't Smoke The Grass On My Father's Lawn, which was ghostwritten with Tom Merrin and Charles Hamblett.
 This was a teenage hippie-memoir of drugs and rebellion against a world-famous father.
 Before its release his father filed an injunction to prevent publication, arguing that it would have a detrimental effect on himself and his family.
 The injunction was set aside by judges for the Court of Appeal, who held that Chaplin's contract was binding because he stood to gain from the work's publication, as it launched his writing career.

 In addition, Chaplin is the author of a novel, A Fallen God, a modern version of the story of Tristan and Iseult.
 His last part in a film, which was also his first in 48 years, was in the 2014 short film, The Innovators, where he was the voice of the minister.